 This honey lemonade is truly a 3 ingredients all-natural goodness.
-It's super refreshing, healthy, and takes just minutes to prepare!
+It's super refreshing, and takes just minutes to prepare!

-- Drinking water (Chilled)
+- Drinking water (Chilled) - use filtered water.

 - Ice Cubes (optional)